 For this trip, we took a top load jeep for 4 hours from Tabuk City to Barangay Bugnay in Tinglayan, Kalinga.
 Top loading is a common form of transportation here in the north and it is not suitable for the faint-of-heart.

-WARNING: The route from Tabuk City to Tinglayan is considered perilous because of its tortuous highways, roads with absent guard rails, and deep canyons; waiting for a vehicle to dive into.
+WARNING: The route from Tabuk City to Tinglayan is considered perilous because of its tortuous highways.
+Its road is absent of guard rails and there are ravines waiting for a vehicle to dive into.
 Just look into the photographs I took during our top load ride.

 The experience is both a mixture of fear and amazement.
-Without minding the danger, I just enjoyed the view of towering mountains, endless forests, and cool winds brushing off our body.
+Without minding the danger, I just enjoyed the view of towering mountains, endless forests, and cool winds brushing off my body.

 FRIENDLY REMINDERS FOR RIDING A TOP LOAD JEEP